Huck Boyd National Center for Community Media

 Bonita Gooch, editor and publisher of The Community Voice in Wichita, was speaker for the 2019 Huck Boyd Lecture.
 Her topic was "The Grind: Using Journalism as a Community Builder."
 Steve Smethers, associate director of undergraduate studies, is pictured with her.

-- Co-sponsored the annual "Newspapers and Community-Building Symposium" in conjunction with the National Newspaper Association's annual convention for 20 years
+For 20 years, the center sponsored the “Newspapers and Community-Building Symposium,” in conjunction with the National Newspaper Association’s annual convention.

 2019 Huck Boyd Lecture